Cloud-Architekt/cloud-architekt.github.io/_posts/2019-10-31-improve-security-and-usability-privileged-access-azure.md

 Some organizations already adopted “Windows Hello for Business” and therefore it could be an easy option to use this method for your privileged accounts as well:
 [Windows Hello for Business (Windows 10) | Microsoft Docs](https://docs.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-identity-verification)

-_Advice: This is also a passwordless option if you like to use virtual machines  (Hyper-V with vTPM-enabled) for remote management._
+_Advice: This is also a passwordless option if you like to use virtual machines  (Hyper-V with vTPM-enabled) for remote management or as "virtualized" PAW/SAW devices._

 _Note: Microsoft only supports biometric methods on Windows platform.
 Google already started to support Apple’s Touch ID sensor on macOS-Devices for authentication.
-I’ve posted a user voice to request for Azure AD support as well: [Adding Touch ID Support for MFA/password-less on Chromium (macOS)](https://feedback.azure.com/forums/169401-azure-active-directory/suggestions/38878789-adding-touch-id-support-for-mfa-password-less-on-c)_
+I’ve posted a user voice to request for Azure AD support: [Adding Touch ID Support for MFA/password-less on Chromium (macOS)](https://feedback.azure.com/forums/169401-azure-active-directory/suggestions/38878789-adding-touch-id-support-for-mfa-password-less-on-c)_

 <br>
 <span style="color:silver;font-style:italic;font-size:small">Original cover image by [Geralt / Pixabay](https://pixabay.com/illustrations/productivity-work-businessman-1995786/)</span>